-Design and participants
+3.1 | Design and participants

 Two hundred and forty participants were recruited.
-All participants were working employees (mean age = 40 years; 133 female).
-Employees were Dutch-speaking and worked at 19 different organizations in The Netherlands and in Belgium and and had at least two years working experience.
+All participants were working employees (mean age = 40 years: 133 female).
+Employees were Dutch-speaking and worked at 19 different organizations in The Netherlands and in Belgium, and and had at least two years' working experience.
 Among the cooperating organizations were consultancy companies, a game developing company, an NGO, education institutes, a bank, a police academy, government institutions, a door and window production company and an entrepeneurial network group.
 Within each organization, subjects were randomly assigned to three-person groups.
 Each group was then randomly assigned to one of four conditions.
-As all conditions were each time administered in each organization with random group assignment to conditions and random assignment to groups, this design aimed at ensuring that experimental conditions were not nested in organizations.
+As all conditions were each time administered in each organization with random group assigment to conditions and random assignment to groups, this design aimed at ensuring that experimental conditions were not nested in organizations.
 An a priori power analysis for our central hypothesis was conducted.
-We ran the power analysis based on a 2x2 ANOVA to estimate the sample needed to attain statistical power of .80 ($\alpha = .05$) to detect an effect size of (f^2) of 0.35, on the basis of the effect size reported in Bechtoldt et al. (2010).
+We ran the power analysis based on a 2 × 2 analysis of variance (ANOVA) to estimate the sample needed to attain statistical power of 0.80 (α = 0.05) to detect an effect size of (f2) of 0.35, on the basis of the effect size reported in Bechtoldt et al. (2010).
 The results indicated a minimal sample size of 66 three-person groups.
-However, because the present experiment was conducted in field conditions (in contrast to Bechtoldt et al.'s controlled lab setting), we anticipated more 'noise' during data collection (e.g. uncontrollable external factors) and therefore, determined an optimal sample size of 80 three-person groups or 20 groups per condtion.
-We used a 2 (low vs. high epistemic motivation) X 2 (proself vs. prosocial motivation) between groups design with analysis at the group level.
+However, because the present experiment was conducted in field conditions (in contrast to Bechtoldt et al.'s controlled lab setting), we anticipated more 'noise' during data collection (e.g. uncontrollable external factors) and therefore determined an optimal sample size of 80 three-person groups or 20 groups per condition.
+We used a 2 (low vs. high epistemic motivation) \times 2 (proself vs. prosocial motivation) between-groups design with analysis at the group level.
 Our central hypothesis aimed at measuring creativity as the focal dependent variable.
 However, on the basis of the results observed, we conducted additional exploratory analyses to examine the pattern of results obtained for originality and feasibility as dependent variables.